BugHunterJordan/Student_Grade_Calculator/README.md

 The program also identifies the highest score among all students and assigns grades relative to that score.

 ## About the Project
-This project was created as part of my Intro to Programming course.
-It demonstrates working with Python **functions, lists, loops, and conditionals** to process multiple inputs and produce a structured output.
+This project demonstrates working with Python **functions, lists, loops, and conditionals** to process multiple inputs and produce a structured output.
 The program validates user input and ensures scores and student numbers are within reasonable ranges.

 ## Skills Practiced